rclone/rclone/docs/content/commands/rclone_sha1sum.md

 Produces an sha1sum file for all the objects in the path.
 This is in the same format as the standard sha1sum tool produces.

+By default, the hash is requested from the remote.
+If SHA-1 is not supported by the remote, no hash will be returned.
+With the download flag, the file will be downloaded from the remote and hashed locally enabling SHA-1 for any remote.

 ```
 rclone sha1sum remote:path [flags]